 What Revenue Share Opportunities Does Compass Offer?

-Compass does not operate a formal revenue share plan.
+Compass does not operate a formal revenue share plan comparable to Real’s model.

 What is Real’s Tech Stack Like?